 Cellarator® Advantage RECOVERY+ is designed specifically to help the performance horse combat the stress of exercise.
-Its exclusive formula contains unique ingredients proven to combat oxidative damage of muscle cells, improve energy utilization, and support muscle recovery and repair.
+Its exclusive formula contains unique ingredients proven to combat oxidative damage of muscle cells, oxidative damage of muscle cells, improve energy utilization, and support muscle recovery and repair muscle recovery and repair.